mgeraci/fastmail-calendar-overview/README.md

 watcher and compile files on change.
 To compile the files once without watching, run `yarn build`.

-The root of the app is `src/index.js`.
+The root of the extension is `src/extension/index.js`, and the root of the options panel is `src/options/index.js`.

 ## Adding to your browser for development